 Sean Gere

-Lance Green (Co-Chair)
+Lance Green (Chair)

 Doug Johnson (Treasurer)